Diagnosing epilepsy is not always straightforward, but with the right care and investigation, your doctor will find you the best course of action.

 Video-EEG-ECG is considered the gold standard of testing for diagnosing and assessing seizures and epilepsy.
 Previously, this kind of testing has only been available in hospital, with long waitlists for routine EEGs that offer less insight, or longer EEGs with uncomfortable stays.
 Seer Medical offers a more accessible, comprehensive, and convenient alternative for video-EEG-ECG monitoring.

-Monitoring from 3-10 days offers the best chance of capturing an event.
+Monitoring from 3 to 10 days offers the best chance of capturing an event.
 Once you’ve been connected at one of our clinics, you will go home with a wearable monitoring device and portable camera.
 At home, you can relax, move freely, and go about your day as usual.

 Take a look at this article for more insight into the benefits of video monitoring with EEG.
 If you think our testing might be right for you or would like more information ask your doctor or contact us.